rmzetti/hover-exec/READMORE.md

 ---
 ### Lua

 Lua has a syntax highlighter available for *vscode*.

-Many installations however require running, say, *lua51*, or *lua54*, rather than updating and setting *lua* as the run-time (unlike, say, *julia*).
-So use 'lua : lua54' as the command id, etc., or check/adjust the *hover-exec* script config.
+Many installations require running, say, *lua51*, or *lua54*, rather than setting *lua* as the run-time (unlike, say, *julia*).
+So use 'lua : lua54' as the command id, etc. ... or check/adjust using [config] in the hover (top left).

 ```lua -- say hello & goodbye
 -- '''lua  -- 'lua' id specifies syntax highlight and default start command